 - Keep all the electrical appliances like a press, hair straighter, hand blender and mixer-grinder out of reach of the toddler.

-- Earphones, chargers, telephones, cable and internet wires has to be keep away from the reach of toddlers.
+- Earphones, chargers, telephones, cable and internet wires have to be kept away from the reach of toddlers.

-- Cover all the electricity sockets with brown tape so that baby doesn’t poke her/ his fingers.
+- Cover all the electrical sockets with brown tape so that baby doesn’t poke her/ his fingers.